slerman12/Help-me/2-Opposing-views.md

 I delivered a 6-page write up, as well as a chapter-list, as well as a 1-page write up summary in the 6-page write up, meeting all of the requirements of (1) for this brand new interim committee that effectively never met me.

-Subsequently, Chris Kanan suggested that I innovate a new reinforcement learning systems-based algorithm, which I did, as I described [above](#chris-kanan).
+Subsequently, Chris Kanan suggested that I innovate a new reinforcement learning systems-based algorithm (also suggesting it post-hoc), which I did, as I described [above](#chris-kanan).

 These are enormous requirements that I met on their behalf.